The Official Latino Film and Arts festival is proud to host for the second year The HBO Latinx Short Film Competition

-The 5th Annual Official Latino Film and Arts Festival will take place this year in the City of Palm Desert, California for Dia De Los Muertos Weekend.
-This year dates are October 31 to November 2rd, 2019.
+The 6th Annual Official Latino Film and Arts Festival will take place online this year due to COVID-19 health concerns.
+The festival will take place during Dia De Los Muertos Weekend from October 30 to November 2, 2020

-Filmmaker Danny Hastings www.dannyhastings.com created the Festival in 2015 in response to the lack of Latino representation in Hollywood films and TV shows.
-Our mission is to showcase, nurture, and support the emerging creative Latino and Latina filmmaker that produces, directs or writes their films and videos in the United States.
-We also support films and filmmakers that showcase our true American Diversity in their films, so we accept Non-Latino Films that showcase Diversity – Black, White, Asian, Native American, All Genders, LGBTQ+….All – You are all invited to submit.
+Filmmaker Danny Hastings (www.dannyhastings.com) created the Festival in 2015, in response to the lack of Latinx representation in Hollywood films and TV shows.
+Our mission is to showcase, nurture and support the emerging creative Latinx filmmakers who produce, direct and/or write their films in the United States.

 BEST DRAMA AWARD

 BEST DOCUMENTARY AWARD

 BEST VIDEO BLOG BEST OUT OF THIS WORLD AWARD (Horror and SCI-FI)

 All films must be created in the United States.

 All films must be written, directed and/or produced by a Latinx filmmaker.